For the last 9 months, we at KIDLY have been designing and building a brand new online shop with the following tagline:

-Self explanatory really.
 When something is too big, it’s just too big.
-The problem wasn’t that it was too big, it was that it took us a while to come to terms with that — something I will explain shortly.
+The problem wasn’t that it was too big, it was that it took us a while to come to terms with that — something I’ll explain shortly.

-What I mean by this is that every single piece of copy, every pixel and every micro interaction was scrutinised over and over.
-Ultimately it was near-death by a thousand cuts.
+Every single piece of copy, pixel and micro interaction was scrutinised over and over.
+It was near-death by a thousand cuts.

 “Nobody cares about your product as much as you do”

-Don’t get me wrong, these details are important, details that our customers appreciated in the end, but when everything is a priority, nothing is.
+These details are important to users in the end, but when everything is a priority, nothing is.

-April was fast approaching and by this time we were getting itchy.
-We had cut a few minor items off the backlog but not enough to stop our t-shirt-sized estimate indicating a July launch date — something we wouldn’t accept.
+April was approaching fast.
+While we cut a few minor items off the backlog it wasn’t enough to stop our t-shirt-sized estimate indicating a July launch date which wasn’t good enough.